 Don’t forget to include the link to this form in your transactional emails and in the email signatures of your employees, so that every non-marketing email you send also becomes an opportunity to increase your contact list.

-Maximize your use of social networks
+How to maximize your use of social networks

 “Making the most of your audience to enrich your contact list is good.
 Recruiting followers who aren’t yet familiar with you is better”.